olicauli/oli-bot/README.md

 ## support

-if you encounter a bug or problem with hythlodaeus, you can
+if you encounter a bug or problem with hythlodaeus, you can [create a new issue](https://github.com/olicauli/oli-bot/issues).

+if you would prefer to more privately report the bug, you can email me at <olicauli@pm.me>.

 ## to-do: